China's Xinjiang tightening border amid terrorist threats

-BEIJING (AP) — China says it is tightening border controls in its northwestern Xinjiang region amid rising terrorism threats.
+BEIJING (AP) — China is tightening border controls in its northwestern Xinjiang region amid rising terrorism threats, the regional governor was quoted as saying on Tuesday.

-State media reported Tuesday that Xinjiang’s governor Shohrat Zakir made the pledge in a speech at the region’s main annual political meeting on Monday.
-Zakir said increased measures taken in the last year would be further strengthened.
+State media reported Shohrat Zakir made the pledge in a speech at the region’s main annual political meeting on Monday, saying increased measures taken in the last year would be further strengthened.

-Xinjiang has long been home to a simmering insurgency against Beijing’s rule being waged by extremists among the native Turkic-speaking Uighur (WEE-gur) ethnic group, who are mainly Muslim and culturally distinct from most Chinese.
+The crackdown seeks to prevent suspected insurgents both from leaving Xinjiang to fight abroad and from returning to the region after receiving military training overseas, the official China Daily newspaper said.

-Xinjiang shares a border with Afghanistan, Pakistan and four nations in the often volatile Central Asian region.
-Uighur extremists have also been reported to have joined the fighting in Syria and were blamed for a deadly attack on a Buddhist temple in Thailand.
+Xinjiang has long been home to a simmering insurgency against Beijing’s rule waged by extremists among the native Turkic-speaking Uighur (WEE-gur) ethnic group, who are mainly Muslim and culturally distinct from most Chinese.
+Many Uighurs already face onerous restrictions on where they can work and travel to, including extreme difficulties in obtaining passports.

 Most Read Stories